simpleinjector/Documentation/source/LifestyleMismatches.rst

 .. container:: Note

-    MyLogger is part of the IEnumerable<ILogger> that is injected into Consumer.
-The problem in Consumer is that instead of storing the injected Enumerable<ILogger> in a private field and iterating over it at the point its instances are required, MyLogger is being resolved (from the collection) during object construction.
-Resolving services from an injected collection during object construction (e.g. by calling loggers.ToList() in the constructor) is not advised.
+    {dependency} is part of the {collection} that is injected into {consumer}.
+The problem in {consumer} is that instead of storing the injected {collection} in a private field and iterating over it at the point its instances are required, {dependency} is being resolved (from the collection) during object construction.
+Resolving services from an injected collection during object construction (e.g. by calling {parameter name}.ToList() in the constructor) is not advised.

-This warning is stating that the `IEnumerable<ILogger>`, which was injected into a class called `Consumer`, was iterated during object construction—most likely inside the constructor.
+This warning is stating that the `collection` (e.g. an `IEnumerable<ILogger>`), which was injected into a class called `consumer`, was iterated during object construction—most likely inside the constructor.

 The following code will reproduce the issue: